 VocTech Impact 2018 funding round is open for applications from 13 June to 11 July 2018 (5pm).

 Ufi uses an online application process.
-Once you have registered on the Ufi website and created an account, you can log in, access the application form, save your draft and return to it at any time while the funding round is open.
+Once you have registered on the Ufi website and created an account, you can log in, access the application form from the 'Funding' menu, save your draft and return to it at any time while the funding round is open.

-There is information and guidance on our website.
+There is information and guidance on these pages.
 Please look at our funding strategy, Learning Without Walls, the specific criteria for the fund (see next tab on this page) and our FAQs to understand what we are looking for and guide your application.